1. Academic Validation

 Abstract

-Background: Loss of major histocompatibility complex class I (MHC-I) in tumor cells limits the use of immune checkpoint blockade (ICB) in colorectal Cancer.
+Background: Loss of major histocompatibility complex class I (MHC-I) in tumor cells limits the use of Immune Checkpoint blockade (ICB) in colorectal Cancer.
 Nevertheless, the regulatory mechanism of MHC-I downregulation in tumor cells has not been fully elucidated.
 Overexpression of CEMIP in tumor tissues is associated with a poor prognosis in colorectal Cancer.
 Here, in this research, we aim to address the role of CEMIP in mediating MHC-I expression in tumor cells and investigate the underlying regulatory mechanisms.

 Method: Protein levels were analyzed by western blotting.
 Flow cytometry analysis was used to examine immune cells.
 Protein-protein interactions were investigated by co-immunoprecipitation and proximity ligation assays.
 The intracellular trafficking of MHC-I was revealed by an immunofluorescent technique.
 In addition, the effect of CEMIP on tumor growth and the antitumor efficacy of targeting CEMIP in combination with ICB therapy were evaluated in murine models of colorectal Cancer.